omerbykbs/Python-Projects/Checking For Appointment/readme.txt

-AUTO MAIL FOR FREE APPOINTMENT:
+AUTO MAIL FOR AVAILABLE APPOINTMENT:

 You can use the code it to be auto informed with Email when there is an available appointment in Bürger Service or anywhere else.